Telengard: Reception and legacy

-Norman Banduch provided an early review for Telengard in the December 1982 issue of The Space Gamer, saying "Telengard could have been a good game, but is marred by poor programming and lack of polish.
-If you don't want to rewrite it yourself, wait for the second edition."
+Norman Banduch provided an early review for Telengard in the December 1982 issue of The Space Gamer, saying that "Telengard could have been a good game, but is marred by poor programming and lack of polish.
+If you don't want to rewrite it yourself, wait for the second edition".

+Troy Christensen reviewed Telengard for Different Worlds magazine and stated that "Telengard is one of the finest computer games around today, it is inexpensive, full of excitement and it has the ability to intrigue both the inexperienced and experienced alike.
+Telengard reminds me of a mixture of adventure games like Dungeons & Dragons, RuneQuest, and the boardgame Dungeon.
+I would strongly recommend this game to anyone who has a Commodore 64 and who enjoys adventure gaming.
+I don't think anyone will find this game disappointing or boring."

 RPG historian Shannon Appelcline identifies Telengard as one of the first professionally produced computer role-playing games.
 Gamasutra's Barton described the game as a "pure dungeon crawler" for its lack of diversions, and noted its expansive dungeons as a "key selling point".
 AllGame's Earl Green remarked that the game's mechanics were very similar in practice to Dungeons & Dragons, The Commodore 64 Home Companion described it to have Dungeons-and-Dragons style, Computer Gaming World's Dick McGrath also said the game "borrowed heavily" from the original such that he expected its creators to be thanked in the end credits, and Scorpia cited four specific similarities with Dungeons & Dragons.